 Scientists can come under personal attack from other scientists for a variety of reasons, including personality clashes, envy or competition for promotions or prizes - the same sorts of factors found in all sorts of occupations.
 One important factor, of key relevance here, is disagreement over beliefs.
-A scientist who subscribes to a very different

-Freedom of speech.
-It sounds nice, but does it allow an activist to sell a political newspaper? perspective is a threat to one's own belief system, and potentially a threat to funding or promotion.
+A scientist who subscribes to a very different perspective is a threat to one's own belief system, and potentially a threat to funding or promotion.
 So it is predictable that some scientists will make derogatory comments about those with different views.
 In the climate change controversy, scientists on both sides have questioned the credibility and motives of those on the other side.
 However, most of this sort of questioning occurs outside the pages of scientific journals.

 Within scientific articles, the expectation and almost universal practice is to address only the issues.
-It is guite legitimate to attack another scientist's work, for example showing its data are wrong or misinterpreted or its arguments are inadequate or misleading.
+It is quite legitimate to attack another scientist's work, for example showing its data are wrong or misinterpreted or its arguments are inadequate or misleading.
 However, it is not accepted practice to attack the scientist personally, for example by referring negatively to their ethnicity, educational attainments, employment, experience or integrity.
 The ideology of science is that arguments are addressed in terms of their merits, not in terms of the person making the arguments.
 Many, but far from all, journals use blind refereeing: the identity of the author of a paper submitted for publication is not revealed to the referee.
 In principle, a referee would examine the paper with the same scrutiny regardless of whether the author was a Nobel Prize winner or a high school student.

 Outside of the pages of scientific journals, this rule is regularly violated.
 In public controversies, partisans commonly highlight their own achievements - such as degrees and awards - and denigrate the credentials or expertise of opponents.
-It is precisely this sort of rough-andtumble that many scientists detest and causes them to avoid participation.
+It is precisely this sort of rough-and-tumble that many scientists detest and causes them to avoid participation.